everglotapp/everglot/README.md

 ### Creating a GraphQL query on the client

-Create a `.graphql` file in `src/gql/` containing your GraphQL query/mutation/subscription.
+Create a `.graphql` file in the `src/gql/` directory containing your GraphQL operation.

 Then generate the typings and any missing persisted operation files using: